 A notable aspect about Mexico is the great variety of foods and dishes that can be easily identified with the country.
 Most of the traditional foods are available all year round, although certain dates and holidays are associated with particular dishes.

 September, the Mes de la Patria because of the Independence Day, brings chiles en nogada, hot green peppers filled with walnuts and raisins, covered with cream and sprinkled with pomegranate, and pozole, a broth with large grains of corn, red or green chili, chicken or pork, radish, and other trimmings.

-For newcomers to the country, some local dishes, particularly spicy ones, take a while to get used to, and some people at first turn their noses up at the different tastes and smells.
+For newcomers to Mexico, some local dishes, particularly spicy ones, take a while to get used to, and some people at first turn their noses up at the different tastes and smells.
 Quite understandably, many Mexicans are astounded someone wouldn’t like pozole, or mole, or some other dish that people here get excited about, and they assume you haven’t tried it.
-If you say you have, then obviously “no has probado el que hace mi tía” – you haven’t tried the one my aunt makes.
+If you say you have, then obviously “no has probado el que hace mi tía” — you haven’t tried the one my aunt makes.

 Perhaps one of the most acquired tastes in Mexican food is mole.
 This sauce is made from dried and ground chile peppers mixed with other spices and ingredients—famously chocolate used in making mole poblano (from Puebla) or black mole of Oaxaca.
 There are many kinds of mole, which are usually mixed with meat, rice, chicken, or vegetables.
 Mole recipes vary, and local restaurants renowned for their mole often keep the precise recipe (moreover, the proportions of the ingredients) a closely-guarded secret.